 However, despite these strong words, our research found that the World Bank has continued to be a major funder of the coal industry through multilayered financial transactions that exist beyond the scrutiny of the public.

 A prime example is the $228 million dollars that the International Finance Corporation (IFC), the World Bank’s private lending arm, provided to the Philippines’ Rizal Commercial Banking Corporation (RCBC), which went on to provide and arrange billions of dollars in financing for new coal power plants and the companies developing them.

 Coal-fired power threatens the very existence of the Philippines.
 As the world’s third-most vulnerable nation to climate change, it has seen increasingly devastating storms and rising sea levels in recent years.
 As many as 2,410 Filipinos die prematurely annually due to emissions from coal plants, which pollute the air, sea, fisheries and coral reefs, leading to environmental damage and loss of livelihoods.

 That’s why Inclusive Development International is supporting the Philippine Movement for Climate Justice in its efforts to halt the rapid expansion of the country’s coal-fired power industry.

 We assisted more than 100 citizen groups and 19 affected communities to file a historic complaint against IFC for fueling global warming, environmental contamination and other adverse impacts on communities’ health and livelihoods through its indirect investments in the Philippines coal industry.
-This was the first climate change-related complaint received by its independent watchdog, the Compliance Advisor Ombudsman (CAO), which conducted a compliance investigation that found that IFC’s investments in RCBC had indeed violated its environmental and social Sustainability Policy.
-On April 7, 2022, the IFC board approved an action plan to implement the CAO recommendations.
+This was the first climate change-related complaint received by IFC’s independent watchdog, the Compliance Advisor Ombudsman (CAO), In response, the CAO conducted a compliance investigation that found that IFC’s investments in RCBC had indeed violated its environmental and social Sustainability Policy.